alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

 ![alt text](NewInflux.png)

 b.
-Open your new InfluxDB service and under Integrations add a "Monitof Data in Grafana".
+Open your new InfluxDB service and under Integrations add a "Monitor Data in Grafana".

 ![alt text](InfluxIntegrations.png)

-Once again select the "new service" option and assign it an Aiven plan and a name.
+Once again, select the "new service" option and assign it an Aiven plan and a name.
 Your Grafana instance should be ready and consuming metrics from Influx in no time.

 c.
 To access the dashboard in Grafana, click on the service URI link in the overview section.